howerj/bit-serial/readme.md

 - Make the assembler smaller by rewriting it
 - Rotate does not seem to work, this needs fixing

+An alternative instruction set might be more appropriate, with only 8 instructions.
+The newly available bit could be used for either an indirection bit, or to indicate an Input/Output operation.
+The instructions would be something like this:

+1. Jump conditional
+2. Set register (pc, flags)
+3. Get (pc, flags)
+4. Load
+5. Store
+6. NAND
+7. Rotate left
+8. Add with carry

+This should use far fewer resources.
+Perhaps the Get/Set functions could also be used for I/O operations as well.

 # Project Goals

 * [x] Map out a viable instruction set